MORL Soluble MAC

 Rejection Criteria:

-If samples do not arrive in the reference laboratory labeled and frozen after processing within 2 hours, they will be rejected for testing.
+If samples do not arrive in the reference laboratory labeled (patient name, patient date of birth and sample type) and frozen after processing immediately, they will be rejected for testing.

 Delivery Instructions: